natanielmendes/job-board-graphql/README.md

 `npm start`

 There are local files with database entity entries such as jobs available and users.
-Graphql queries will pull data (jobs, users and companies) from these files.
+- Graphql queries will pull data (jobs, users and companies) from these files.
+- Graphql mutations will add more data (jobs, users and companies) into these files.